Programming-Club-IITM/GitPractice/README.md

     git rebase -i main
     ```

-    You will see a list of commits that are being rebased.
+    A new file will open and you will see that it has a list of commits that are being rebased.
 You can modify this list to combine, delete, or edit commits.

     In your case, you might see something like this: